Can an app find everything automatically?

 That is why the first-run job is messy even when the product is good.

-- move the confirmed subscriptions into one place
+6. Move the confirmed subscriptions into one place and mark uncertain charges for a second look.

 Orbit is built for the last step, and Magic Import can help with the setup work by turning screenshots, statements, and other evidence into reviewable candidates.